-Similarly, Baby isn’t quite ready to understand the concept of sharing, and probably won’t be for at least a couple of years, and the same is true for the other kids in his age group.
+Similarly, Baby isn’t quite ready to understand the concept of sharing, and probably won’t be for at least a couple of years, and the same is true for the other kids in her age group.
 This means that play time with other kids you and Baby come across at the playground can be a little messy and a little grabby, and requires pretty close adult supervision.
 Kids at this age aren’t really capable of understanding sharing at all, so bringing a few extra toys with you on any outings as a distraction is a good way to help divert any tears.

 Super-vision vs. supervision

 There are as many different ways to be a parent as there are children in the world, and most of these styles produce happy, healthy children, even if the styles are very different.
 This kind of variety means that when you and Baby are out in the world, there’s a good chance that some of the parents you run into in public places, like the playground, will have parenting styles that you might fundamentally disagree with.
 Even parenting disagreements that might not usually bother you can start to be a problem in a shared space like a playground, especially with the parents of children Baby might end up playing with or near.

 The most important piece of your part in playground play is making sure Baby stays safe.
-Sometimes this may entail keeping a closer eye on his playground playmates than it feels like those other children’s own parents are, and sometimes it may mean saying something, gently and respectfully, to another child about safer ways to play with Baby, or even moving Baby out of a situation you don’t feel comfortable leaving him in.
+Sometimes this may entail keeping a closer eye on her playground playmates than it feels like those other children’s own parents are, and sometimes it may mean saying something, gently and respectfully, to another child about safer ways to play with Baby, or even moving Baby out of a situation you don’t feel comfortable leaving her in.
 When it comes to children who are not your own, any issue that doesn’t involve the safety of Baby or another child probably isn’t appropriate for you to comment on.